At Catcott Primary School, we place great importance on a curriculum which develops the whole child.

-In KS1, we teach our children to read using the Read, Write, Inc. phonics scheme.
+In KS1, we teach our children to read using Unlocking Letters and Sounds.
 This phonics programme allows our children to very quickly get the basic sounds and quickly progress on to more complex sounds.
-We particularly focus on using Read, Write, Inc. to get our children reading to a high level and to help them to be able to record their thoughts and feelings using a phonetically plausible (and quite often accurate!) spelling of their chosen word.
+We particularly focus on using Unlocking Letters and Sounds to get our children reading to a high level and to help them to be able to record their thoughts and feelings using a phonetically plausible (and quite often accurate!) spelling of their chosen word.

 We teach reading as a whole class from Y2 - 6 with a focus on understanding and applying reading skills and with an emphasis on developing fluency and stamina.
 Reading across the curriculum and reading for pleasure is an integral part of our curriculum.

 Writing has 4 purposes - to entertain, to inform, to discuss and to persuade.
-Our teaching is based on a 'talk for writing' approach with lessons following a cycle through the processes of immersion, imitation, invention and independence.
+Our teaching is based on a a high quality text for inspiration, with lessons following a cycle through the processes of book talk, analysing a model text, boxing up, shared write and then independent application.
 We place a great emphasis on teacher modelling and sharing what a 'good one' looks like.